stephanos/subvoc/README.md

 Visit https://subvoc.stephanbehnke.com (hosted on Heroku, takes a few moments to start sometimes).

-NOTE: The external API can be flaky - you can search for 'Se7en' (be exact) to use a cached movie in this case.
+*NOTE: The external API can be flaky - you can search for 'Se7en' (be exact) to use a cached movie in this case.*

-To get a very quick impression, here are some screenshots:
+To get a quick impression, here are some screenshots:

 Homepage                       | Find Movie                | List of words             | Word details :-----------------------------:|:-------------------------:|:-------------------------:|:-------------------------: